Bifurcation of perturbations of non-generic closed self-shrinkers: Non-collapsing

 \begin{definition} Given $\delta>0$.
 A rescaled mean convex hypersurface $M$ bounding an open region $\Omega$ in $\mb{R}^{n+1}$ is {\it rescaled-$\delta$-non-collapsed} if for every $x \in M$ there is an open ball $B$ of radius $\delta/\HH$ contained in $\Omega$ with $x \in \partial \Omega$. \end{definition}

-This definition is a natural generalization of the definition of non-collpasing of a mean convex hypersurface in \cite{SW09} and \cite{A12}.
-Note that given a closed hypersurface $M\subset\R^{n+1}$, the furthest point on $M$ must have positive mean curvature.
+This definition is a natural generalization of the definition of non-collapsing of a mean convex hypersurface in \cite{SW09} and \cite{A12}.
+Note that given a closed hypersurface $M\subset\R^{n+1}$, a furthest point on $M$ must have positive mean curvature.
 Thus there is no closed mean concave hypersurface in $\R^{n+1}$.
-Nevertheless, there are many rescaled mean concave closed hypersurfaces, and they play an important role in this paper.
+Nevertheless, there are many closed rescaled mean concave hypersurfaces, and they play important roles in this paper.
 So we also define the following types of non-collapsing for these hypersurfaces.

 \begin{definition} Given $\delta<0$.
-A rescaled mean concave hypersurface $M$ bounding an open region $\Omega$ in $\mb{R}^{n+1}$ is {\it rescaled-$\delta$-non-collapsed} if for every $x \in M$ there is an open ball $B$ of radius $\frac{\delta}{\HH}$ contained in $\Omega$ with $x \in \partial \Omega$. \end{definition}
+A rescaled mean concave hypersurface $M$ bounding an open region $\Omega$ in $\mb{R}^{n+1}$ is {\it rescaled-$ \delta$-non-collapsed} if for every $x \in M$ there is an open ball $B$ of radius $\delta / \HH$ contained in $\Omega$ with $x \in \partial \Omega$. \end{definition}

-Given a hypersurface $M = X(\bar{M})$, we define a function on $M \times M$ by
+Given a hypersurface $M$, we define a function on $M \times M$ by

 Then we have the characterization: \begin{lemma} Given $\delta>0$.
 A rescaled mean convex hypersurface $M$ is rescaled-$\delta$-non-collapsed if and only if $\ZZ \geq 0$ for all $x,y \in M$.
 A rescaled mean concave hypersurface $M$ is rescaled-$-\delta$-non-collapsed if and only if $\ZZ \leq 0$ for all $x,y \in M$. \end{lemma} \begin{proof} The proof is the same as in \cite{A12}. \end{proof}